 Native Memphian and small business owner, Katie Gore, entered the world of vintage clothing in 2014 through her online Etsy shop.
-Two years later, she launched her shop at 2153 Central Avenue, right by Urban Outfitters and Railgarten.
+Two years later, she launched a brick-and-mortar store at 2153 Central Avenue, next door to Urban Outfitters.

 Gore is the owner and creative director of Fox + Cat Vintage.
 She has a keen eye for fashion and continues to learn more about vintage fashion every day.
 She admits that she has not owned a television in over five years because in her few moments of free time, she would rather be researching vintage fashion.